 You may have heard of culture fit in the context of recruiting.
 It's about having employees whose beliefs, values, and behaviors are in alignment with those of the employer.
 While this sounds fairly straightforward, there are complexities that come with the idea of cultural fit.

 Here we explore the history of culture fit, its impact on diversity, and how you can best hire for culture.

 Definition of cultural fit

-Everything, from the way your employees interact to their communication styles all shape the culture of your organization.
+Everything, from the way your employees interact to their communication styles, shape the culture of your organization.
 That said, you may have witnessed firsthand how one toxic person can unravel the threads that keep your company culture together.
 That’s why the concept of cultural fit is so prevalent today.
 Let’s take a look into how this idea came to be popularized.

 History of cultural fit

 The history of cultural fit goes back as far as the 1980s.
 According to researcher Lauren Rivera in the popular New York Times article, "Guess Who Doesn’t Fit In at Work," “The original idea [behind fit] was that if companies hired individuals whose personalities and values - and not just their skills - meshed with an organization’s strategy, workers would feel more attached to their jobs, work harder and stay longer.”